apache/dubbo-docs/dubbo-user-book-en/demos/service-container.md

 The service container is just a simple Main method and loads a simple Spring container to expose the service.

 The content of Service container can be extended, built-in spring, jetty, log4j etc..
-This can be expanded with [Container Extension Points] (https://dubbo.gitbooks.io/dubbo-dev-book/content/impls/container.html).
+This can be expanded with [Container Extension Points](http://dubbo.io/books/dubbo-dev-book-en/impls/container.html).
 Configure it with the -D parameter in the java command or `dubbo.properties`.

 ## Container type